calihuddleston/garage/README.md

 # Acceptance Criteria:
 - GIVEN using a web application that allows a user to enter their destination (park, zoo, venue, city, etc.).
 - WHEN I enter a destination and click search
-- THEN googlemaps generates with location tags with parking garage locations in the surrounding area
+- THEN Google Maps generates with location tags with parking garage locations in the surrounding area
 - WHEN I hover over a location tag and click on it
 - THEN it takes me to that exact location